prashanthkrishnamsetty/portfolio/content/experience/Grorich.md

 - Designed and generated custom reports and dashboards, enhancing data accessibility for stakeholders.
 - Contributed to process improvement by identifying and addressing data-related inefficiencies, implementing streamlined workflows.
+- Cleaned and standardized records, by reducing data entry errors by 40% and enhancing data integrity.

 <!-- - Conducted in-depth analysis of datasets using Python resulting in a 20% improvement in data quality and accuracy.